Manavi1427/Quiz-challenge/README.md

 Coding Quiz challenge- algobricks
-A quiz webzite for coding questions using html, css and javascript.
+A quiz website for coding questions using html, css and javascript.